nirb28/plaid-transactions-lab/transactions/README.md

 The server will start running on port 8000 and will update whenever you make a change to the server files.
 To use the app, navigate to `localhost:8000` in your browser.

+#### Sandbox test credentials

+Use `user_transactions_dynamic` as the username, and any non-blank string as the password.
+You can call `/transactions/refresh` to simulate a transactions update in Sandbox.
+This will generate new pending transactions, all previously pending transactions will be moved to posted, and the amount of one previous transaction will be incremented by $1.00.
+All appropriate transaction webhooks will also be fired at this time.

+You can also use the standard `user_good` / `pass_good` credentials, but the transactions data will be less realistic, and you won't be able to simulate updates.

 #### Problems?

 On some occasions (usually if the app fails to start up properly the first time), you will end up in a state where the database file has been created, but none of the tables have been added.
 This usually manifests as a `SQLITE_ERROR: no such table: users` error.
 If you receive this error, you can fix it by deleting the `appdata.db` file in your `database` folder and then restarting the server.